rathisekaran/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

         checkIfHasPrimary()
         return

-    if description.electionId is not null:
+    if description.setVersion is not null and description.electionId is not null:
-        # Election ids are ObjectIds, see "using electionId to detect stale
+        # Election ids are ObjectIds, see
+        # "using setVersion and electionId to detect stale primaries"
-        # primaries" for comparison rules.
+        # for comparison rules.
-        if (topologyDescription.maxElectionId is not null
+        if (topologyDescription.maxSetVersion is not null and
+            topologyDescription.maxElectionId is not null and (
+                topologyDescription.maxSetVersion > description.setVersion or (
+                    topologyDescription.maxSetVersion == description.setVersion and
-                and topologyDescription.maxElectionId > description.electionId):
+                    topologyDescription.maxElectionId > description.electionId
+                )
+            ):

             # Stale primary.
             replace description with a default ServerDescription of type "Unknown" checkIfHasPrimary()
             return

+        topologyDescription.maxSetVersion = description.setVersion
         topologyDescription.maxElectionId = description.electionId

     for each server in topologyDescription.servers: